ai-forever/ReadingPipeline/README.md

 - Download weights and config-files of segmentation and OCR models to the `data/` folder.
 - `sudo make all` to build a docker image and create a container.
   Or `sudo make all GPUS=device=0 CPUS=10` if you want to specify gpu devices and limit CPU-resources.
+- Or you can install the necessary libs yourself and add the system paths to SEGM-model and OCR-model via `sys.path.append`

 ## Configuring the model